kyutai-labs/moshi/README.md

 Mimi builds on previous neural audio codecs such as [SoundStream](https://arxiv.org/abs/2107.03312) and [EnCodec](https://github.com/facebookresearch/encodec), adding a Transformer both in the encoder and decoder, and adapting the strides to match an overall frame rate of 12.5 Hz.
-This allows Mimi to get closer to the average frame rate of text tokens (~3-4 Hz), and limit the number of auto-regressive step in Moshi.
+This allows Mimi to get closer to the average frame rate of text tokens (~3-4 Hz), and limit the number of auto-regressive steps in Moshi.
 Similarly to SpeechTokenizer, Mimi uses a distillation loss so that the first codebook tokens match a self-supervised representation from [WavLM](https://arxiv.org/abs/2110.13900).
 Interestingly, while Mimi is fully causal and streaming, it learns to match sufficiently well the non causal representation from WavLM,